trodix/todo-api-spring/readme.md

 Run the app with maven: `mvn spring-boot:run`

-You can access the app at <http://localhost:8000/v1>
+You can access the api at <http://localhost:8000/api>

 ### Swagger documentation

-For specs, go to <http://localhost:8000/v1/api-docs>
+For specs, go to <http://localhost:8000/v2/api-docs>

-For Swagger UI, go to <http://localhost:8000/v1/swagger-ui/index.html>
+For Swagger UI, go to <http://localhost:8000/swagger-ui/>

 ## Tests